On this page

 Following community consultation, these transitional arrangements (PDF 3.3MB) will be put in place for the move of year 7 to high school.

 Only primary schools that are more than 20 km by road from their local area or high school (including School of the Air) are eligible for these arrangements.

 These arrangements will apply for a transitional period (2022-2024) to 45 eligible schools.

 By default, all year 7s will go to high school or area school from 2022.

-During the transition period, parents at eligible primary schools can seek a ‘by exception’ exemption from the principal to keep their year 7 child in primary school for a transition period, where special circumstances exist.
+During the transition period, parents at eligible primary schools can seek an exemption from the principal to keep their year 7 child in primary school, where special circumstances exist.